IT 3110: Systems Design and Administration II or Systems Automation

 There will be approximately 4 practical exams scheduled throughout the semester.
 The practical exams will require students to complete hands-on work on computer systems, relating to homework assignments.
 The students will be expected to demonstrate the practical skills listed in the course objectives.
 The practical exams will be conducted in a time limited setting, during class time.

 There will be a final exam as scheduled during finals week.
-The final will be a comprehensive written exam.
+The final will be a comprehensive exam.
 The students will be expected to demonstrate understanding of the principles listed in the course objectives.

 Letter grades are assigned based on the percentage of possible points attained, according to the following chart: